neon-coder/neon-coder/README.md

 -  What I hate
 - To become noob websites developer
 - my bro

 - What I love
 - To get contributions in github
-- To make pro websites
+🌐 To make pro websites
-- To become a pro web developer
+😎 To become a pro web developer
+🍫🍟chocolates and chips
+⛏📍To play minecraft

 <!---
 vedanthkante/vedanthkante is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.